vvishwa/ticktrackerkdb/README.md

 2. EODHistory may have outliers and need cleansing.

 # Reference
-For websocket and its integration with ReactJS has be referred at white page/kx blog referred is from link https://kx.com/blog/single-page-applications-and-kdb-react/
+For websocket and its integration with ReactJS has be referred at white page/kx blog referred is from link https://kx.com/blog/single-page-applications-and-kdb-react/.
+This is an excellent work and I am following pattern of funcs.js, start.q and main.q